JJ-JianJiao/j-note/git/note.md

 2. git reset --soft: will put the different between the commits to staged area (we can use git reset --soft to combine the commits points)
 3. git reset --mixed: will pul the different to working area/or if we want to move all the staged file to working area

+## git diff branches
+1. git diff branchName branchName2

+## cherry pick //https://www.ruanyifeng.com/blog/2020/04/git-cherry-pick.html(ref) IF we need the all commits in the branch, we use merge.
+If we need the commits (few changes) in the branch, we could use cherry-pick.
+1. git cherry-pick commitID
+2. git cherry-pick commitID commitID2
+3. git cherry-pick A..B :- (A,B]
+4. git cherry-pick A^..B :- [A,B]

+## Push branch to remote
+1. git push origin branchName
+2. git push origin --delete branchName
+Example: delete the branch : remote/dev/JunitTest
+: git push dev --delete JunitTest

 ##git ignore
 38. Git Ignore pattern examples